Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

 \subsection{Synthetic Data Experiments}

-We do extensive experiments using synthetic data.
-This is primarily due to the lack of datasets in pricing which have counterfactual information.
-Since in practice often customers are only offered a single price, typically pricing datasets do not record whether the customer would have purchased at a different price, and this lack of counterfactual outcomes makes evaluation of any algorithm difficult.
-This difficulty does not occur in synthetic data environments, where the underlying distributions are known and counterfactual outcomes can be generated.

-In our experiments, feature $X$ is sampled from a standard normal distribution $\mathcal{N}(0,1)^{d}$, where $d$ is the feature dimension.
-The outcome is generated using a logistic model $\mathbb{P}(Y=1|X=x,P=p) = \sigma(\mathbf{w x} - |x_0 + x_1 + x_2| p)$, where each weight $w_i$ is sampled from a uniform distribution $U[0,1]$, $\sigma(x) = \frac{1}{1+e^{-t}}$ is sigmoid function, and $p$ is the price assigned.
-The absolute value transformation is used to ensure demand monotonicity with respect to price (decreases while price increases).
-The logging policy is simply set as $\text{softmax}_{p}(\mathbb{P}(Y=1|X=x,P=p) * \lambda)$, where $\lambda$ is set as 5.
-This approach to setting the logging policy is common in the off-policy learning literature \citep{swaminathan2015counterfactual}, and corresponds to a historical policy that can capture some demand information, but still has a relative high uncertainty about which action to choose.
-Prices are chosen to be a grid of prices of \{1,2,3,4,5\}.
-For policy optimization, all estimators are optimized using Adam optimizer~\citep{kingma2014adam}.
+We perform extensive experiments using synthetic data, where the underlying distributions are known and counterfactual outcomes can be generated.
+In our synthetic experiments, feature $X$ is sampled from a uniform distribution $\mathcal{U}(-1,1)^{d}$, where $d$ is the feature dimension.
+We study a setting with customer heterogeneity where the purchase outcome is generated using $\mathbb{P}(Y=1|X=\bm{x},P=p) = \sigma(|\bm{w_1' x}| - |\bm{w_2' x}| p)$, where each weight $w_{1i}, w_{2i},~ i \in [d],$ is sampled from a uniform distribution $\mathcal{U}[0,1]$, $\sigma(x) = \frac{1}{1+e^{-x}}$ is the sigmoid function, and $p$ is the price assigned.
+The absolute value transformation for the price coefficient is used to ensure demand monotonicity with respect to price (decreases while price increases, $p > 0$).
+The historical pricing policy (logging policy) is set as $\text{softmax}(\{\mathbb{P}(Y=1|X=\bm{x}, P=p_1),\mathbb{P}(Y=1|X=\bm{x}, P=p_2),\cdots,\mathbb{P}(Y=1|X=\bm{x}, P=p_m)\} * \lambda)$, where $\lambda$ is set as 5 and the softmax function is $\text{softmax}(\textbf{x})_j=\frac{e^{x_j}}{\sum_i e^{x_i}}$, and the subscript $j$ indicates the $j$-th element of the vector.
+This approach of setting the logging policy is common in the off-policy learning literature \citep{swaminathan2015counterfactual} and corresponds to a historical policy that can capture some demand signal but still has some stochasticity in which action is chosen.
+Prices are chosen from a price grid of \{1,2,3,4,5\}.
+For policy optimization, all estimators are optimized using the Adam optimizer~\citep{kingma2014adam}.